-Option Description Access Token Select the type of token to be passed to be used for the target application group.
+Option Description Target Content Group Select from the Content Groups list.
+For more information, please see "Content Groups" on page 71.
+Action Select from Allow Modification or Block Access .
+This is what will happen if the user tries to access the content.
+End User Message Select if a message will be displayed to the user when they try to access the content.
+We recommend using Messages if you're blocking content from being accessed, so the end user has some feedback.
+Access Token Select the type of token to be passed to be used for the target application group.
 You can select from: Passive (no change): Doesn't make any change to the user's token.
 This is essentially an audit feature.
 Enforce User's default rights: Removes all rights and uses the user's default token.
 Windows UAC always tries to add administration rights to the token being used so if the user clicked on a application that triggers UAC, the user would not be able to progress past the UAC prompt.
 Drop Admin Rights: Removes administration rights from the user's token.
 Add Admin Rights: Adds administration rights to the user's token.
-For more information on access tokens, please see https://msdn.microsoft.com/en- gb/library/windows/desktop/aa374909(v=vs.85).aspx Auditing Raise an Event Whether or not you want an event to be raised if this content rule is triggered.
+For more information on access tokens, please see https://docs.microsoft.com/en- us/windows/win32/secauthz/access-tokens Auditing Raise an Event Whether or not you want an event to be raised if this content rule is triggered.
 This will forward to the local event log file.
 Run a Script You can choose to run an Audit Script, if required.
 McAfee ePO Reporting Options ePO Threat Events Select this option to raise an ePO Threat event.
 These are separate from Privilege Management Reporting events.
-BeyondTrust Privilege Management Reporting Events Select this option to raise a Privilege Management Reporting event.
-These are available in BeyondTrust Privilege Management Reporting.
+Privilege Management Reporting Select this option to raise a Privilege Management Reporting event.
+These are available in Privilege Management Reporting in BeyondInsight.